Azure-Samples/service-fabric-dotnet-getting-started/README.md

 ## How the samples are organized

-The samples are divided into two groups based on the [Service Fabric programming model][service-fabric-programming-models] that they focus on: either Reliable Actors or Reliable Services.
-Note that most real applications will include a mixture of the two programming models so once you have reviewed these samples, you are encouraged to look at the more complex samples which combine the two frameworks.
+The samples are divided by the category and [Service Fabric programming model][service-fabric-programming-models] that they focus on: Reliable Actors, Reliable Services, custom application orchestration, and Service Fabric management tasks.
+Note that most real applications will include a mixture of the concepts and programming models so once you have reviewed these samples, you are encouraged to look at the more complex samples which combine the two frameworks.

 ## Actor samples
 ### VoicemailBox